lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-aem-assets.md

 ## Automatic deletion of assets published to Experience Manager Assets from Contribution folder {#automatically-delete-published-assets-from-contribution-folder}

 Brand Portal now executes automatic jobs every twelve hours to scan all Contribution folders and delete all assets that are published to AEM.
-As a result, you do not need to delete the assets in the Contribution folder manually to keep the folder size below the threshold limit.
-You can also monitor the status of the automatically executed delete jobs during the last seven days in Brand Portal.
+As a result, you do not need to delete the assets in the Contribution folder manually to keep the folder size below the [threshold limit](#upload-new-assets-to-contribution-folder).
+You can also monitor the status of the delete jobs automatically executed during the last seven days.
 The report for a job provides the following details:

 * Job start time
 * Job end time